MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **List the loaded modules**

-6. You can verify that you are working with the right kernel mode process by displaying the loaded modules by typing the [**lm (List Loaded Modules)**](lm--list-loaded-modules-.md) command in the WinDbg window.
+6. You can verify that you are working with the right kernel-mode process by displaying the loaded modules by typing the [**lm (List Loaded Modules)**](lm--list-loaded-modules-.md) command in the WinDbg window.
 ``` syntax
 0: Kd> lm
 start             end                 module name